-3. Now run mysql tool in the percona-client command shell using the password obtained from the secret.
-The command will look different depending on whether your cluster provides load balancing with HAProxy (the default choice) or ProxySQL:
+2. Connect to Percona XtraDB Cluster.
+To do this, run mysql tool in the percona-client command shell using your cluster name and the password obtained from the secret.
+The command will look different depending on whether your cluster provides load balancing with HAProxy (the default choice) or ProxySQL.
+If your password contains special characters, they may be interpreted by the shell, and you may get "Permission denied" messages,so put the password in single quotes (single quotes also avoid variable expansion in scripts):

-'''
+''' with HAProxy (default)

-$ mysql -h cluster1-haproxy -uroot -proot_password
+$ mysql -h <cluster_name>-haproxy -uroot -p'<root_password>'

-'''